 - I acknowledge that non-compliance with the two previous points constitutes a violation of the Italian copyright law.

 - I understand that any violation of these pledges is subject to academic penalties and disciplinary action at the university as well as legal and civil penalties.

-Academic dishonesty is taking credit for academic work (including papers, articles reports, quizzes, examinations, videos, powerpoints, websites, etc.) that is not one's own or has not been originally produced for the course in which it has been submitted.
-Assisting another student in submitting work not his or her own may also constitute academic dishonesty.
+Academic dishonesty is taking credit for academic work (including papers, reports, quizzes, examinations, etc.) that is not one's own or has not been originally produced for the course in which it has been submitted.
+Knowingly assisting another student in submitting work not their own may also constitute academic dishonesty.

 Although individual instructors may suggest their own guidelines for avoiding plagiarism in papers and reports, the following rules should generally be observed: